-The Foundation leases administrative office space under a non-cancelable operating lease expiring in October 2024.
+The Foundation leases administrative office space under non-cancelable operating leases.
 The exercise of lease renewal options is at the Foundation's sole discretion, and only lease options that the Foundation believes are reasonably certain to exercise are included in the measurement of the lease assets and liabilities.

-Leases with an initial term of 12 months or less are not recorded on the statements of financial position.
+Leases that are cancellable or leases with an initial term of 12 months or less are not recorded on the statements of financial position.
 Lease expense is recognized for this lease on a straight-line basis over the lease term.
 The Foundation also elected the practical expedient with ASC Topic 842 to not separate lease and non-lease components for operating leases.

 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-The Foundation's lease does not provide and implicit rate; therefore, the Foundation used an incremental borrowing rate similar to rates in place at the time of lease execution for owner occupied commercial real estate based on terms that are similar to the respective lease term.
-The operating lease had an incremental borrowing rate of 5.90%.
+The Foundation's leases do not provide an implicit rate; therefore, the Foundation used an incremental borrowing rate similar to rates in place at the time of lease execution for owner occupied commercial real estate based on terms that are similar to the respective lease term.

-Lease expense totaled \$15,989 and \$13,004 for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, the Foundation's operating lease had an interest rate of 5.90% and the remaining lease term was 22 months.
+Lease expense totaled \$50,484 and \$15,989 for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, the Foundation's operating leases had a weighted average interest rate of 6.81% and the weighted average remaining lease term was 9.36 years.